My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Water Resistant Non-Slip Shoes – Wet feet are the worst.
-I have a lot of boots and shoes I recommend for Alaska, but if you decide to buy XTRATUFs, that’s what I would wear.
+I have a list of boots and shoes I recommend for Alaska, but if you decide to buy XTRATUFs, that’s what I would wear.

-- Hat, Gloves, and Scarf – Even on a clear, sunny day, katabatic winds blow down off the face of the glaciers and can make it a chilly prospect to stand their watching for ice calving.
+- Hat, Gloves, and Scarf – Even on a clear, sunny day, katabatic winds blow down off the face of the glaciers and can make it a chilly prospect to stand there watching for ice calving.
 These small basics will keep you cozy (though you can always warm up with a hot drink when you get back inside).

 - Binoculars – If you have them, otherwise you can rent a pair for $5 from the crew (which is what we did).